-James M. Singh - Mr. Singh is Executive Chairman, CSM Bakery Solutions Limited.
-Mr. Singh was Executive Vice-President and Chief Financial Officer of Nestlé S.A until his retirement in 2012.
+James M. Singh - Mr. Singh is Chairman of the Advisory Board of CSM Bakery Solutions Limited, a position he has held since October, 2020.
+Mr. Singh was Executive Chairman of CSM Bakery Solutions Limited from 2013 to 2020 and, prior to that, was Executive Vice-President and Chief Financial Officer of Nestlé S.A until his retirement in 2012.
 He joined Nestlé Canada in 1977 and held various positions within the company.
 Mr. Singh is a Director and a member of the Audit Committee of Canada Life.
 He is also a Director and Chairman of the Audit Committee of RTL Group and a Director of the American Skin Association.
 He is trustee of the International Integrated Reporting Foundation and previously served as Chairman of the Chief Financial Officers' Task Force of the European Roundtable of Industrialists.
 Mr. Singh is a Chartered Professional Accountant and Fellow of the Chartered Institute of Management Accountants, United Kingdom.